Ellen Peters (professor): Career

 Peters received two B.A.s in Systems Engineering and Marketing from the University of Pennsylvania's Management and Technology Program.
 She earned her Ph.D. in Psychology from the University of Oregon with Paul Slovic as advisor.
 She began her professional career as a research scientist at Decision Research in Eugene, Oregon and was a senior research scientist when she moved to Ohio State University in 2010.
 There, from 2010 to 2012, she was an Associate Professor without tenure, becoming Full Professor with tenure in 2012 and Distinguished Professor of Psychology in 2017.
 In addition to her psychology professorship, she was a courtesy professor of General Internal Medicine (2015–2019), Rheumatology (2015–2019), and Marketing (2017–2019).
 In 2019, she joined the University of Oregon to be Philip H. Knight Chair and the first permanent director of their Center for Science Communication Research.

 Peters' specialties are in judgment and decision making and risk and science communication.
 In particular, she conducts decision-making and communication research with respect to affect, numeracy, science communication, and adult aging.
 She collaborated on the development of the affect heuristic and is a leading scholar in the study of numeracy in decision making including publishing Innumeracy in the Wild: Misunderstanding and Misusing Numbers in 2020 with Oxford University Press.
 She is known both for her contributions to basic research on affect, numeracy, and risky decision-making, and for translational research on communicating health risks and improving medical decisions and policies.
 Recently, she has written about evidence-based recommendations for communicating the impacts of climate change on health, including for an invited perspective at the New England Journal of Medicine.
-She is also an active member on the Lancet Countdown U.S. Brief Working Group as it highlights key health threats posed by climate change and develops related policy recommendations.
+She is also an active member of the Lancet Countdown U.S. Brief Working Group as it highlights key health threats posed by climate change and develops related policy recommendations.

 Featured in The Philadelphia Inquirer and The Wall Street Journal, her work has engaged the public widely.
 She has published op-eds including on obsessing over coronavirus statistics in The New York Times and on helping the public figure out tricky pandemic statistics in The Atlanta Journal-Constitution.